augustinh22/msc_markdown/source/02_Theory.md

 ### Night-time Light Data

 Global \acp{NTL} data show the locations and brightness of light escaping into space.
 Most of these lights are electric and originate from human settlements, making \ac{NTL} a useful data source for bridging social science and remote sensing. \ac{NTL} data has been used as an indicator for various socio-economic factors, including energy consumption, distribution of economic activity, *...GDP*.
 They have also been used for crisis-related applications, such as estimating the number of affected or displaced people in the case of a crisis [@corbaneMonitoringSyrianHumanitarian2016] or early damaged area estimation [@kohiyamaEarlyDamagedArea2004].
 Most \ac{NTL} studies up to now have been based on a few dates or annual image composites.
 Further research in this field would include focusing more on temporal dynamics in \ac{NTL}, taking seasonal or hourly changes into consideration to better inform interpretations of results.
+For example, areas with limited electricity are sometimes limited to certain hours in the day/night or days of the week, which could impact interpretation of results regionally.

 For 40 years, data was collected using the \acp{DMSP} \ac{OLS}.
 Since 2011, \ac{NTL} data are being captured by the \ac{VIIRS} \ac{DNB}.
 Methods exist for inter-calibrating \ac{DMSP} with \ac{VIIRS} data in order to gain longer time-series of images for detecting changes before \ac{VIIRS} became operational in late 2011. [@liIntercalibrationDMSPOLS2017] inter-calibrated \ac{DMSP}/\ac{OLS} and \ac{VIIRS} night-time light images in order to retrospectively analyse changes that occurred to human settlement areas during the course of the Syrian civil war.
 Pre-processing requires removal of background noise and solar or lunar light contamination, cloud cover screening and exclusion of non-electric light sources (e.g. volcanoes, fires) [@elvidgeVIIRSNighttimeLights2017].

 [@corbaneMonitoringSyrianHumanitarian2016] integrated \ac{NTL} \ac{EO} data from the \ac{VIIRS} with the \ac{JRC}'s \ac{GHSL} to assess the humanitarian impact of the Syrian conflict in a timely manner by estimating the number of people impacted.
 The \ac{GHSL} built-up layer is based on analysis of Landsat imagery from 1975 until 2013-2014 [@pesaresiOperatingProcedureProduction2016].
 This study developed and tested a method to estimate the number of people affected by the Syrian conflict in a timely, consistent and objective manner. \ac{VIIRS} data from January 2013 until December 2015 have a spatial resolution of 750m and were masked using the \ac{GHSL} built-up layer in order to separate city lights from other night-light emissions (e.g. oil and gas wells).
 Differences in the detected light intensities between each two consecutives months was calculated and used as a proxy for detecting affected or damaged areas.
+The \ac{GHSL} built-up layer is based on Landsat data.
 The number of affected people for the identified areas was calculated using the \ac{GHSL} and disaggregated population data, which the \ac{JRC} used to produce depictions of global population distribution and densities in space and time (\acs{GHS-POP}).
 Estimated numbers of affected people per month were aggregated by administrative region, or governorate, for reporting.

 \ac{GDP} growth has been estimated through measuring light emissions from satellite images.